Positioning

 - Nothing is dumbed down.
 The full file tree, real zsh, real diffs, and real model output are always reachable.
 A professional never feels the guardrails.

-The squad is the clearest expression of this: you don't ask kiln to help you type — you watch named agents read, propose, and explain, and you decide what lands.
+The squad is the clearest expression of this: you don't ask Kiln to help you type — you watch named agents read, propose, and explain, and you decide what lands.

 The USP, in one sentence

 A native macOS editor where on-device intelligence is ambient and plural — a squad of visible agents working your project alongside you — rather than a chat box bolted to a buffer.
+It's the substrate the orchestrator bet runs on.

 Three properties make this defensible rather than a feature checklist:

 - On-device first.
-Apple Foundation Models make inference free and private, so kiln can afford to think about your project constantly, unprompted.
+Apple Foundation Models make inference free and private, so Kiln can afford to think about your project constantly, unprompted.
 Cloud-metered tools can't copy the cadence, only the features.

 - Plural and visible.
 Agents have names, presence, and personas.
 The multiplayer feel — dots in the sidebar, a roster, a feed — makes AI work reviewable and social instead of modal and hidden.

 - Reading first.
-The calm surface (reading mode, breathing sections, margin notes) is the human's half of the deal: kiln optimizes the reviewing experience because reviewing is the job now.
+The calm surface (reading mode, breathing sections, margin notes) is the human's half of the deal: Kiln optimizes the reviewing experience because reviewing is the job now.

 The feature test for anything new: does it only work because inference is free, local, and always on?
 If a cloud-metered VS Code extension could do it identically, it's table stakes at best — schedule it accordingly.

-What kiln refuses to be
+What Kiln refuses to be

 - Not an extension platform.
 The squad subsumes the long tail; the short list of genuinely table-stakes jobs gets built natively.